Browned Butter Honey Garlic Salmon! Only 3 main ingredients in under 15 minutes.

-- Step two: brown your butter.
-As much as it may sound intimidating or difficult to do, it’s the easiest thing in the world!
-My advice?
-Make sure your heat is on medium-high.
-If you have a ‘stove that runs hot,’ then medium is enough.
+- When browning butter, the heat needs to be on medium-high.
 After your butter melts, watch it continuously while it bubbles up, then foams and starts to give off a nutty aroma.
 At this point, stir it occasionally and swirl the pan carefully until the foam subsides.
-You’ll be left with a dark golden hue and some charred bits on the bottom of your pan!
-THIS IS GOOD!
-From here you need to act quick though.
-Don’t let it continue cooking for too long or it will burn.
-Burnt butter?
-No bueno in this recipe.
+You’ll be left with a dark golden hue and some charred bits on the bottom of your pan.
+From here you need to act quick.

 - Before broiling, you can add lemon wedges around your salmon if you like your sauces to take on more of a citrus flavour OR leave them out for a milder taste.

-- While broiling, I like to keep an eye on the salmon.
-It can easily go from slightly charred to burnt very quickly!
-Put your timer on for 3 minutes, and keep watch from there.
+- While broiling, keep an eye on the salmon as it can easily go from slightly charred to burnt very quickly.
+Put your timer on for 3 minutes and keep watching from there.

 This salmon takes on a whole new level of crispy and caramelised on the edges, while staying juicy on the inside.
 If you’ve never tried browning your butter with salmon…try it!
 Serve with greens and extra garlicky brown butter sauce…

-Browned Butter Honey Garlic Salmon for the win!
+WATCH US MAKE the Browned Butter Honey Garlic Salmon RIGHT HERE!